Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 Hyperledger Iroha

-- Byzantine Fault Tolerance for resilience
+- Byzantine Fault Tolerance

-- WASM smart contracts for cross-platform integration
+- WASM smart contract execution

 SORA and Polkaswap